samuelmtimbo/unit/README.md

 ## Documentation

-The unit Programming Environment was designed to be learnable by Experimentation and Exploration.
+The Unit Programming Environment was designed to be learnable by Experimentation and Exploration.
 Visual and written documentation about each unit can be accessed using [Info Mode](https://github.com/samuelmtimbo/unit/tree/main/src/docs/start#info-mode).

 This codebase is a TypeScript implementation of the unit Programming Language Spec with an accompanying Web based Programming Environment.